Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

 - We should define a specialized multipart subtype to express the requirement to include a Content-ID header in the parts.
 For example multipart/events or multipart/http-requests.
+  This media type should probably also mandate that the parts are sorted in descending time order.

   (The early multipart/package type did something like that IIRC)

 - I do not like that the extensibility of the Event-Type header